kearlsaint/GooglePhotosMatcher/README.md

 This algorithm is able to match this information in the image/video from the downloaded JSONs

+## Prerequisite

+1. pip install PyAutoGUI

 ## Usage

 1. Download your _Google Photos_ media from [Takeout](https://takeout.google.com/)

-2. Download and execute GPMatcher.exe
+2. Download .zip and run window.py

 3. [Optional] Type custom suffix used for edited photos (explained in the program)